Getting rid of overwhelm – part 2

 Step 5: Give your undivided attention to the task at hand

-According to Carlson’s law our brain needs time to become fully concentrated on a topic.
+According to Carlson’s law, our brain needs time to concentrate fully on a topic.
 Each interruption, therefore, means returning to square one: loss of time, energy, and efficiency!

 Book a free session